Brent's Favorites

 If I had only a year left to live, how would I live it?
 A day?

-Common sense is a set of prejudice you accumulate (until the age of 18)
+Common sense is a set of prejudices you accumulate (until the age of 18)

 ~ Paraphrased from Albert Einstein